Testimonials – FAQ’s

 FAQs

-• Are there any disadvantages for use of the Ellis® arm prosthesis?
+• Are there any disadvantages for use of the Ellis® elbow system?

 For any upper limb prosthesis, disadvantages may apply.
 Here is a list: